AsuquoAA/Telco-Customer-Churn/README.md

 > 📁 See full evaluation results in [`model/model_metrics.txt`](model/model_metrics.txt)

 The model was trained using logistic regression (GLM).
 It performs reliably, balancing false positives and negatives.
-With an AUC of ~0.84, it captures churn risk patterns effectively for business use cases.

 ---